spatie/laravel-data/docs/validation/introduction.md

 weight: 1
 ---

-Laravel data allows you to create data objects from all sorts of data.
+Laravel data, allows you to create data objects from all sorts of data.
 One of the most common ways to create a data object is from a request and the data from a request cannot always be trusted.

 That's why it is possible to validate the data before creating the data object.
 You can validate requests but also arrays and other structures.